 The bathroom is shared with other guests on your hotel floor with free Rituals products.
 At the bar downstairs, you can tap your own ice-cold beers.
 CityHub is quite a cool, innovative concept and a fun ‘different’ hotel experience.

 And the best thing?
 CityHub is located in the vibrant, awesome Witte de Withstraat!
 Witte de Withstraat is the heart of Rotterdam and has many cool bars, cafes and art shops.
 It’s one of the best places to go for a night out.
 Don’t worry about the noise though, as the hubs are sound proof.

 Although, CityHub promotes itself as a hostel, I would not classify it like this.
 Rather think of it as a cool budget hotel.
-If you’re a solo traveller and looking for a sociable hostel in Rotterdam, I’d recommend checking out Ani & Haakien or ROOM Hostel.
+If you’re a solo traveller and looking for a sociable hostel in Rotterdam, I’d recommend checking out Ani & Haakien or ROOM Hostel (read a review of ROOM Hostel here).
 However, if you’re a couple or a group of friends who prefer a private room but travel on a budget, CityHub is absolutely perfect!
 Rates for CityHub Rotterdam start as low as 40 Euros (~$45USD) per room.

 Address: Witte de Withstraat 87, 3012 BN Rotterdam

 What is one the most iconic things to do in Rotterdam?
 Visiting the famous Cube Houses.
 How about staying in one of them?
 It couldn’t get more iconic than that!

 Stayokay Hostel Rotterdam is located within one of Piet Blom’s famous works of art, the Cube Houses.
 Located opposite Blaak Metro Station, it is in the heart of the city centre.

 In this quirky hostel no two bedrooms are the same.
 Being such a unique building, just staying here is an experience in itself.
 Just imagine waking up to all the walls around you being at an angle leaning away from you.